svanoort/gerrit-workflow-demo/README.md

 # gerrit-workflow-demo
 Demo of dockerized gerrit/jenkins workflow functionality

-To run me, pull or build both images:
+# To run:

+* Using Docker Compose:  simply run 'docker compose up'
+* Vanilla Docker:
-To build: run build.sh (using sudo if needed) - it will need a couple minutes to start up!
+	- To build: run build.sh (using sudo if needed) - it will need a couple minutes
-To run: either pull or build images, then run start.sh
+	- To run: run start.sh

+# To stop:

+* Using Docker Compose: 'docker compose kill'
+* Vanilla Docker:  'docker rm -f gerrit && docker rm -f jenkins'

 This demonstrates a fairly complex real-world use case, where workflow builds may be run for